Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 The preview quality is lower than the final disc and should not be used to judge video quality.

+> **Note:** The simulation mode is also a great opportunity to test the menu music and hear how it loops.
+>
+> All of the discs use instrumental versions of the corresponding opening themes for their respective sagas.
+If you would like to change the music, go to the **MENU** tab and double-click the background on any menu page.
+This will open **Menu Item Edit**.
+From there, navigate to the **BGM Audio Selection** tab.
+>
+> Here you can adjust:
+>
+> * Source File
+> * Volume
+> * Fade-in and fade-out
+> * Playback start position
+> * Which section of the song is used
+>
+> In general, I configured the title menu to begin at the start of the song, while the remaining menus begin near the start of the chorus.
+Most of my menu loops are set to **60 seconds** long before repeating.
+>
+> To change the menu duration, click **Blu-ray Global Menu Settings** in the upper-left corner, then open the **Motion Menu** tab and adjust:
+>
+> ```text
+> BGM/Motion Menu Duration
+> ```
+>
+> Keep in mind that longer motion menus consume additional disc space, although the impact is usually fairly small.

 ---

 ## Disc Information (Optional)